-CHIP provides medical care for about seven million children per year.
+CHIP provides medical care for about 9.6 million children per year.
 Any parent, legal guardian or grandparent can apply on behalf of a child (including teenage children).
 For households who meet the income eligibility limits, health insurance for children may be completely free.
 Each state decides how their CHIP program works.
 Some have expanded Medicaid to make CHIP available to more families, and some have kept Medicaid and CHIP separate.
-This map explains how CHIP works in each state.SMedicare Savings Programs
+This page explains how CHIP works in each state.SMedicare Savings Programs

 All Americans who have resided in the U.S. for five or more years qualify for Medicare when they turn 65, and some people qualify even younger.
 There are four types of plans that can help you save money on Medicare premiums: Qualified Medicare Beneficiaries (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individual (QI) and Qualified Disabled and Working Individuals (QDWI).
 If you qualify for any of these plans, you can also use Medicare Part D to get assistance with prescription drug costs.